A brief history of tool watches

 How is the robustness of tool watches ensured?

-Whether you are out diving, taking part in a mountain bike race or going on a jog around the park, sporty people need rugged watches that continue to function despite minor knocks and shocks.
-The diameter and composition of the bezel as well as the quality of the materials used for the case, glass front and strap all have considerable impact on the robustness of sporty watches and tool watches.
+The width and composition of the bezel as well as the quality of the materials used for the case, glass front and strap all have considerable impact on the robustness of sporty watches and tool watches for men and women.
 We have summarized the key features regarding tool watch robustness:

 Broad bezel